kubernetes/community/contributors/design-proposals/nodeaffinity.md

 represented by a `NodeSelector`, and thus generalizes the scheduling behavior of the current `map[string]string` but still serves the purpose of restricting the set of nodes onto which the pod can schedule.
-In addition, unlike the behavior of the current `map[string]string`, when it becomes violated the system will try to eventually evict the pod from its node.
+In addition, unlike the behavior of the current `map[string]string`, when it becomes violated, the system will try to eventually evict the pod from its node.
 * a field called `RequiredDuringSchedulingIgnoredDuringExecution` which is identical to `RequiredDuringSchedulingRequiredDuringExecution` except that the